r-quazi/interview/YT/b  Devops Interview questions | Devops Telephonic interview - 2 ( Mock Interview ) .md

 The `--depth ` option is like a tree where the smaller number we provide will give less details lest suppose as leaves of tree , the larger the number it ill go down more providing more details like trunk to root of tree.

-After performing shallow clone with limited depeth if there is any update in the repository we can use   `git fetch origin master`  and `git reset --hard origin/master`   here we canupdate it to the latest commit .
+After performing shallow clone with limited depeth if there is any update in the repository we can use   `git fetch origin master`  and `git reset --hard origin/master`   here we can update it to the latest commit .

 now we have acheived both minimal hostory and latest code